Remote evaluation

 Re-evaluating flags when they change

 Flag changes are not pushed to the client, changing a flag will not automatically update your app in real time.
-If that is something you need for your application, you have two options:
+While most app do not need this feature, if that is something you need for your application you have two options: